luis198327/olympics-quiz-game/README.md

 + There might be a bug with the hover over effect when selecting an answer on touch devices.
 I was getting inconsistent results using Chrome Dev Tools and testing the site in production.
 I believe the addition of adding "and (pointer: fine)" to the media query within the CSS has resolved this issue having now tested this in production on a mobile and tablet touch device.
 But might be something to keep an eye on and resolve in a later release.

 ## Deployment
 My project was developed using the IDE, Gitpod.
+I regularly commited my changes using the following git commands:
++ git add - adds new or changed files in my working directory to the Git staging area.
++ git commit - creates a commit, which are snapshots of my entire repository at specific times.
++ git push - uploads all local branch commits to the corresponding remote branch.

 The site was deployed to GitHub pages.
 The steps to deploy are as follows: